 Rich with intoxicating smells and sounds, vivid colours and rich culture, India assaults the senses, captivating visitors and leaving a lasting impression.
 All of life can be found in India: holidays here are defined by cultural discovery, fascinating history and an overwhelming sensory overload.
 Arguably India’s most diverse region, the north east is a profusion of cultures, landscapes, people and history.
 Kolkata (often known by its colonial name of Calcutta) in West Bengal is its cultural and intellectual heart and the logical starting point for exploring the region.
 Once the country’s capital under the British Empire, Kolkata is a vibrant metropolis which shocks some visitors with its decaying buildings and indisputable human poverty and yet it has more cultural life than India’s modern capital, Delhi, or its commercial heart, Mumbai.
+Red Savannah's India Travel Specialist shares her top experiences and 'must-see' sights when visiting this fascinating region.

 Visit the potter’s district of Kumartuli